My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Showering

 2. Repeat the soap wash three times in total to remove any residue from the makeup remover or other soaps or conditioner that got onto the area and will affect adhesion.
+This is important!
+Hands and stoma area must be clean and oily free.

-5. Rinse with clean water only.
+6. Rinse with clean water only

-7. Towel dry, then blow-dry to:
+7. Towel dry,

 8. Dab around the stoma with dry toilet paper until completely dry, especially in creases next to the stoma.
 We want the barrier adhesive sticking very well to this area as it's the first place a leak usually occurs.
 Any dampness will cause the barrier adhesive not to work.
-So always dab with a dry piece of toilet paper each time as to keep the area absolutely dry.
+So always dab with a new dry piece of toilet paper each time as to keep the area absolutely dry.

 ---